mixxxdj/manual/source/chapters/library.rst

 ==============

 .. versionadded:: 2.0
-   Supports dragging tracks from deck to deck.
+   You can drag tracks from deck to deck.

 Tracks can be loaded into a deck in several ways: